fabxc/etcd_exporter/README.md

 # etcd_exporter

+**Deprecated**: etcd is now natively instrumented with Prometheus and thus an exporter is no longer needed.

 This is a simple server that frequently scrapes statistics from etcd and exposes them to be scraped by Prometheus.
 The etcd exporter can be run in single-mode in which it exports all running etcd nodes through one exporter instance.
 The default, however, monitors a single instance which allows to also export process information.

 [![Build Status](https://travis-ci.org/fabxc/etcd_exporter.png?branch=master)](https://travis-ci.org/fabxc/etcd_exporter) etcd 2.0.x